-New statistics from Cancer Research UK show that mouth cancer rates are seeing a rapid increase1 In 2012 there were 7,316 new cases of oral cancer in the UK2 that’s around 20 people every day being diagnosed with this cancer.
-Mouth cancer is now the 10th most common cancer in men, and 15th most common in women.
+Statistics from Cancer Research UK show that mouth cancer rates are seeing a rapid increase, since the 1990s rates have more than doubled in the UK.
+In 2014 there were 11,449 new cases of oral cancer in the UK; that’s around 31 people every day being diagnosed with this cancer.
+Mouth cancer is now the fourth most common cancer in men, and 12th most common in women1.

-However, drinkers are particularly at risk (particularly if they smoke) so it’s important to understand how to recognise oral cancer and what you can do to reduce the risk.
+However, drinkers are more at risk (especially if they smoke) so it’s important to understand how to recognise oral cancer and what you can do to reduce the risk.

 There are four main types of oral cancer: